 The long-awaited update to Lightroom 6 is finally here.
 Software updates create anticipation and excitement fueled by the new features added to the new release, and Lightroom has had its share of anticipation.
 There has been a lot of hype and fanfare and a day-long webcast tirelessly done by Kelby Media Group.
-I have (don’t ask why) Adobe Creative Cloud and was able to download and install Lightroom CC to look at the new features.
-The post is about my experience and review based on my photographic workflow.
+I have Adobe Creative Cloud and was able to download and install Lightroom CC to look at the new features.
+The post is about my experience and the review based on my photographic workflow.
 You may, and many of you will disagree with my assessment.
 Here are the new features and what I think of them.

 - GPU Assist: Up to this point Lightroom did not care how capable your video card might be, everything was done by the CPU.
 Lightroom 6 uses the processing capabilities of your video card if it has OpenGL 3.3 or later capability.
 Although I was excited about this feature and although my video card supports OpenGL 4.1 for some reason Lightroom disagrees.
 So, I do not see any speed benefits coming from GPU support.
 Bummer!
 Please do not recommend that I upgrade my video card.
 I built this computer about a year ago and it is running fine, I am not about to modify it again.
-Adobe site offers a page dedicated to this and says “Graphics cards produced in the last 2-3 years that meet the minimum system requirements.”
+Adobe site offers a page dedicated to this and says, “Graphics cards produced in the last 2-3 years that meet the minimum system requirements.”
 Check before getting excited.
 My evaluation: Somewhat negative.

 - Face Recognition: Lightroom now can catalog faces and let you search for the photographs of any person in the catalog.
 Essentially, it is a visual cue, an analog of written keywords.
 It may offer benefits to people who want Lightroom to recognize the faces, but I don’t photograph too many people and do not mind using keywords to identify them.
 Your mileage may vary, you may want to look at the Adobe documentation of this feature.
 My evaluation: Neutral.

 - Merge to Panorama: There are many ways of doing this and the addition of it to Lightroom is not a very important one for me.
 The company page dedicated to this feature says “Lightroom lets you easily merge photos of a landscape into a breathtaking panorama.”
 By now we should all be accustomed to adjective inflation, to ignore that “breathtaking” part.
-All said, the feature works easily for horizontal, vertical, and multiple-row panoramas and creates a DNG file as it does for HDR merge.
+All said, the feature works easily for horizontal, vertical, and multiple-row panoramas and creates a DNG file as it does for HDR-merge.
 That may be a plus, but this is not a major feature for me.
 My evaluation: Neutral.

-- Brush away Gradient and Radial Filter: The effect created by the gradient filter can be quite useful but until now it did not discriminate, say between the sky and the treetops, until now.
-With Lightroom 6, you can apply both filters and then erase the parts that seem to apply on unwanted parts like the objects in front of the sky.
+- Brush away Gradient and Radial Filter: The effect created by the gradient filter can be quite useful but until now it did not discriminate, say between the sky and the treetops.
+With Lightroom 6, you can apply both filters and then erase the parts that seem to apply to unwanted parts like the objects in front of the sky.
 This brings the gradient and radial filters closer to Photoshop layer masks but not quite.
 This feature piggybacks the adjustment brush on the graduated filters with the final result being similar to a brushed adjustment with the finesse of the gradients.
 My evaluation: Positive.

 - Slideshow Improvements: Lightroom never had a decent slideshow feature and the new “enhancements” do not add much to it.
 It now has pan and zoom, slide duration, multiple music tracks.
 Nothing even close to dedicated slideshow creation software.
 While trying the new slideshow features my computer locked up like it has not done in the last several years.
 Beware!
 You don’t believe me, read what Adobe says and decide.
 My evaluation: Yawn!